Hraph/netBOTify/README.md

 // Add task content on launch
 worker.onLaunchTask((parameters, server) => {
-    //Parameters contains a list of parameters defined by the CLI when the task is launched console.log("Task is launched by the server");
+    //Parameters contains all parameters defined by the CLI when the task is launched console.log("Parameter 'id': ", parameters.id.value); // Should have defaultValue "12345678" console.log("Task is launched by the server");

 });